Home

 0-24 Points: No ADD likely

-Ok, so you have taken the ADHD test and tested positive, now what?
 In my personal and clinical opinion, the Total Focus Program is one of the single most effective resources for children and parents struggling with ADHD.
+It teaches parents all about ADHD, teaches parents how children with ADHD view the world, how to manage challenging ADHD behaviors via behavioral tutorials, and presents the best ADHD treatment options.

-Also, be sure to check out my reviews of popular treatment options such as ADHD medications, behavior modification, natural remedies for ADHD, ADHD diets, neurofeedback, ways to calm hyperactive children, and how to create a calm home for children suffering from Attention Deficit Hyperactivity Disorder.
+Also, be sure to check out my reviews of popular treatment options such as ADHD medications, ADD natural remedies, ADHD behavior modification, the ADHD diet, neurofeedback for ADHD, how to calm hyperactive children, and how to create a calm home for children suffering from Attention Deficit Hyperactivity Disorder.